-As far as accommodations are concerned, one of the best value for money hotel is the Holiday Inn Express, especially considering you can use the facilities of the Intercontinental Hotel, right next door.
+As far as accommodations are concerned, one of the best value-for-money hotels is the Holiday Inn Express, especially considering you can use the facilities of the Intercontinental Hotel, right next door.

 Hotel Valentina is also a fantastic option for a nightly rate below 100 euros.

-Another great accommodation is Marina Hotel Corinthia Beach Resort, although pricer than the above ones.
+Another great accommodation is Marina Hotel Corinthia Beach Resort, although pricier than the above ones.

 If you want to save money in St. Julian’s you will have to stick to cheaper restaurants, bars and clubs as food and night-time entertainment are the biggest money suckers here.